Arius-Development/ars-coords/README.md

 # ars-coords
-An easy simple script to copy coords
+An easy simple script to copy coords using ox_lib menu

-Simple FiveM script to copy coords to clipboard

-Use /coords to copy to clipboard.
+Use /coords open the menu.

 Dependency:
 ox_lib